Wednesday, November 20, 2024

 Keep the church warm and friendly!
 People need this.
 It helps to break down barriers.
 It makes the people more receptive to the message.

-A THIRD NEED OF THE HOUR IS ENCOMPASSED IN THE WORD “STANDARDS.”
+A THIRD NEED OF TODAY’S CHURCHES IS ENCOMPASSED IN THE WORD “STANDARDS.”

 In the Old Testament, standards were given for God’s people, Israel.
 Definite laws and regulations were established by God.
 Sore punishment was given to those who failed to abide by the standards.